 For me, the pharma business is the most exciting consulting business to be in.
 I sense the overall responsibility for someone’s health.
 I feel pride that I am a part of a company that helps others make life-saving drugs and solutions.

 As a senior quality engineer in Quality & Validation, I try to get to know the customer so that I truly understand their needs.
 If they present something with which I am unfamiliar, I can look to my department of about 65 people of different backgrounds and experiences for their suggestions and input.
 When I ask everyone for help, I can get a reply within the hour for the customer.
-There are some highly specialised people here from different backgrounds.
+There are some highly specialized people here from different backgrounds.
 For example, I’m a trained baker – but my colleagues don’t know that until I bring a cake into the office!
 Of course, I was further educated as a process engineer before my employment in NNE.

-These different levels of specialisation and huge network of knowledge are actually what makes NNE stand out and the reason why I work here.
+These different levels of specialization and huge network of knowledge are actually what makes NNE stand out and the reason why I work here.
 The company is special in that it has an extremely high level of knowledge.
 I find that NNE is unique in this regard.
 We use the combined knowledge of our department.
 In the past, when a customer asked me something for which I had no solution, I had to seek out the solution myself and commit a lot of time into researching that.
 Now, at NNE, I can just take the question back to my qualified and knowledgeable team and get a reply to the customer within the hour.
 Even with the support of my knowledgeable colleagues, I embrace the challenge to find solutions for my customers.
 I need a challenge to keep on my toes.